KiiChain/kiichain-docs/README.md

 ### Ramps&#x20;

-KIIEX has a full suite of on and off ramps enabling instant payins and payouts from its system.
-These ramps are both UI and API enabled with the ability to disperse directly or to third-party accounts while remaining 100% compliant.&#x20;
+KIIEX has a full suite of on- and off-ramps enabling instant pay-ins/pay-outs.
+These ramps are both UI- and API-enabled, with the ability to disburse directly or to third-party accounts while maintaining full compliance.&#x20;

 ### Connect to APIs